Choosing the right landscape gardener

 And someone who is a member of the Society of Garden Designers (SGD) should have been in business for at least three years and passed an assessment of their knowledge and expertise by a panel of landscaping experts.

-If a tradesman says they’re a member of a particular professional organisation, don’t be afraid to ask to see a copy of their membership documentation.
+If a tradesperson says they’re a member of a particular professional organisation, don’t be afraid to ask to see a copy of their membership documentation.
 And remember that experience counts for just as much as formal qualifications or accreditations.
 Ben emphasises:

 We’re a member of the Guild of Master Craftsmen - which is a good indication that we operate to a high standard.
 But honestly, the best thing to do is to see people’s past work.
-Every tradesman is only as good as the last job they’ve done!
+Every tradesperson is only as good as the last job they’ve done!